OpenVPN/openvpn3-linux/README.md

   For Linux distributions running with SELinux in enforced mode (like Red Hat Enterprise Linux and Fedora), this is required.

-In addition, this git repository will pull in two git submodules:
+In addition, this git repository will pull in these git submodules:

 * openvpn3